 Vacations in Mexico Are an Ideal Choice

 When it comes to holidays and celebrations, no other place in the world has more festive days than the country of Mexico.
-There are a lot of magic small towns around all Mexico that consists of great hospitality and pure aesthetic beauty.
+There are a lot of magic small towns around all Mexico that consist of great hospitality and pure aesthetic beauty.

 - Constitutional holidays are celebrated around the whole country while at the same time and any worker or learner is permitted to take a day off and still get their normal pay.